 This is a really cool trick that I never even knew existed until it was pointed out to me.
 Now that I know about it, I might be more apt to use it more often.

 What are your thoughts on being able to save highlighted text as spoken iTunes audio tracks?
-Share in the comments below!
+Share in the comments below or visit us on Twitter!